bsiever/microbit-pxt-blehid/README.md

 mouse.startMouseService()
 ```

 Starts the mouse service.
 This must execute in the `start` block.
-All other mous blocks require the service is started.
+All other mouse blocks require the service be started.

 ```sig